 What this means for market research:

-Usability, which is already a whole segment of market research, asks the question of “how can our device be handled effortlessly and intuitively?”
-Haptics is part of that solution, Haptic feedback is more than a flashing light, it’s true communication with the user.
+Usability, which is already a whole segment of market research, asks the question, “how can our device be handled effortlessly and intuitively?”
+Haptics is part of that solution.
+Haptic feedback is more than a flashing light, it’s true communication with the user.
 We are far more likely to respond to a vibration than we are to a small print instruction manual.
 Think that’s an exaggerated statement?
 According to Geek.com, 64% of males do not even read the instructions before calling tech support.
 Good use of haptics reduces error, reduces stress, and increases overall satisfaction with devices.
 Whether from the first try to daily use, haptics make sense in product design.
 Research should be developed around testing the effectiveness and addition of haptics to devices, but more importantly the intuitive meaning behind haptics.
 One of the guiding principles of haptics is to create haptics that are natural.
 Simply ask the masters of haptics- Apple, who created a comprehensive set of guidelines for strong haptic design.
 Not only does strength and duration of a tactile notification matter, but also the frequency and visual and auditory experience that accompany it.
 If the user turns off the haptics setting, does the device still work?
 Does it still communicate the same story and user features?
 Haptics should never stand alone but should augment the experience, help add to the message.

-As far away as hologram manipulation with haptic glove may be, it’s clear that haptics are here to stay and will only continue to become a mainstream asset in our daily lives.
+As far away as hologram manipulation with haptic gloves may be, it’s clear that haptics are here to stay and will only continue to become a mainstream asset in our daily lives.
 As haptics become second nature to us as a culture, market research should continue to focus on haptics in improving device usability through research.